oracle-livelabs/security/database/advanced/data-masking-subsetting-TTT24/data-masking-subsetting.md

 ## Task 5: Data Masking- Create a New Masking Format

 ### Objective
 Create a new **Masking Format** for previously discovered sensitive column *`Email ID`*: The **Masking Formats** library, provided by Data Masking and Subsetting, is available for use.
-However, for this task, we will create a new masking format to specifically mask the **Email** column.
+However, for this task, we will create a new masking format to specifically mask the **EMAIL** column.
 This custom masking format will be used in the next task when creating the Masking Definitions.

 ### Steps
 1. To create a new masking format, navigate to the **Masking Formats** page under **Data Masking** as follows: